Azure-Samples/azure-serverless-workshop-team-assistant/7-photo-mosaic-bot/README.md

 1. Add images and tag them.
 You can use a Chrome extension such as [Bulk Image Downloader](http://www.talkapps.org/bulk-image-downloader) to download Google or Bing images of landmarks.

 1. Once you have added several landmarks, click the **Train** button on the upper right.
-Make sure you have at least 2 tags and 5 images for each tag.
+Make sure you have at least 2 different landmarks (with the landmark name as it's tag) and 5 images for each landmark.

 1. (Optional) Test image recognition using the **Test** tab.